Jake Marisnick Player Props: Tigers vs. Rangers

 - Marisnick has picked up an RBI twice this season, but just one in each of those games.

-- He has scored in three games this season (13.6%), but has had no multi-run games.
+- He has scored in three games this year (13.0%), but has had no multi-run games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.